hqtsm/struct/README.md

 console.assert(Example.BYTE_LENGTH === 6);
 ```

-Padding can be manually added as needed property or anonymously.
+Padding can be manually added as a property or anonymously.

 ```ts
 import { pad, Struct, uint32, uint8 } from '@hqtsm/struct';